Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

 - Audio HAL

-   - **AudioHwManager** provides interfaces that manage audio adapters through a specific adapter driver program loaded based on the given audio adapter descriptor.
+   - **AudioHwManager** provides interfaces that manage audio cards through a specific card driver program opened based on the given audio card descriptor.

-   - **AudioHwAdapter** provides interfaces that manage audio adapter capabilities, including initializing ports, creating rendering and capturing tasks, and obtaining the port capability set.
+   - **AudioHwCard** provides interfaces that manage audio card capabilities, including initializing ports, creating stream out and stream in.

    - **AudioHwControl** provides interfaces for RTAudioControl, and set commands to audio driver.

-   - **AudioHwRender** provides interfaces that get data from the upper layer and render data to audio driver user interfaces.
+   - **AudioHwStreamOut** provides interfaces that get data from the upper layer and render data to audio driver user interfaces.

-   - **AudioHwCapture** provides interfaces to capture data from audio driver user interfaces and deliver the data to the upper layer.
+   - **AudioHwStreamIn** provides interfaces to capture data from audio driver user interfaces and deliver the data to the upper layer.

 - Audio Driver